CompositeFlows/documentation-assembler-vsix/README.md

     - Update GitHub Pages site with a new demo showing referenced and nested map example using ancillaries
     - Map and guide stacks - published, modified or never published.
     - Move, clone, copy + paste of map folders adjusts relative urls.
-    - Move, rename of map asst files updates references.
+    - Move, rename of map asset files updates references.

 ### Next